ppy/osu-wiki/wiki/Ranking_Criteria/osu!/en.md

 - **Jump:** Hit objects spaced further apart from each other in comparison to the average spacing for such patterns.
 Usually snapped to 1/2 beats.
 - **Stream:** Consecutive circles grouped together.
 Usually snapped to 1/4 beats.
-- **Stack:** Two or more hit objects placed in the same spot on the grid.
+- **Stack:** Two or more hit objects in the same grid location whose placements are automatically offset.
-- **Stack leniency:** A setting used to determine if hit objects stack or directly overlap each other.
+- **Stack leniency:** A setting used to determine if hit objects stack or perfectly overlap each other.
 Increasing its value will cause hit objects to stack at longer time intervals.
 - **Overlap:** Hit objects touching each other where they do not stack.
+- **Perfect overlap:** Hit objects in the same grid location that do not stack.
 - **Snapping:** Timeline tick where an object is placed.
 - **Slider head/tail:** The start/end positions of a slider.
 - **Slider border:** Visible outline of a slider's path.
 When this is distorted through overlaps, sliders can become harder to read.